 At this point in time, we have a unique opportunity to thoroughly monitor the changes that ensue.
-Nature does not often present natural whole-ecosystem experiments.
 Based on what we observed in Emerald Bay in the past, we have reason to believe similar changes might occur in Tahoe.
-With the expected increase in the abundance of Daphnia and other small zooplankton there would be a correspondingly large increase in the Secchi depth clarity.
+With the expected increase in the abundance of Daphnia and other small zooplankton, there would be a correspondingly large increase in the Secchi depth clarity.
 If Daphnia abundance persists for two years or more, we anticipate seeing a dramatic increase in kokanee size based on the return of their preferred prey.
-However, the cycle will eventually repeat, Mysis will re-establish, consume the Daphnia, and the system will revert to the same perturbed system.
+However, the cycle will eventually repeat; Mysis will re-establish and consume the Daphnia, and the system will revert to its former, perturbed version.